lean-dojo/LeanCopilot/README.md

 rev = "LEAN_COPILOT_VERSION"
 ```

-3. If you are using native Windows, add `<path_to_your_project>/.lake/packages/LeanCopilot/.lake/build/lib` to your `PATH` variable in Advanced System Settings.
+3. If you are using native Windows, add `<path_to_your_project>/.lake/packages/LeanCopilot/.lake/build/lib` to your `Path` variable in Advanced System Settings > Environment Variables... > System variables.

 4. Run `lake update LeanCopilot`.